AmyKeedwell/2-Milestone-Project-Memory-Bay/README.md

 # Milestone Project Two - Memory Bay

-For my second project to display my skills in JavaScript I have created a memory card game with a theme reflecting my favourite place to be this year, the beach.
+For my second project to display my skills in JavaScript I have created a memory card matching game with a theme reflecting my favourite place to be this year, the beach.The game is designed to test your memory, the game has a 30 second timer to complete the game to add the edge of a challenge!

 I have used a mix of HTML, CSS and JavaScript to create this interactive game.